wazuh/wazuh-documentation/source/getting-started/use-cases/file-integrity.rst

 Meeting regulatory compliance
 -----------------------------

 Meeting regulatory compliance requirements is an important consideration for organizations in various industries.
-File integrity monitoring is a requirement for achieving compliance with regulations such as PCI DSS, SOX, HIPAA, NIST SP 800-53, etc.
+File integrity monitoring is a requirement for achieving compliance with regulations such as PCI DSS, SOX, HIPAA, NIST SP 800-53, among others.

 You can customize the Wazuh FIM module to monitor specific files and directories where your organization’s sensitive and confidential data are stored.
 Wazuh provides a comprehensive report that outlines the changes made to the files and directories being monitored.
 This feature is particularly useful for ensuring compliance with various regulatory standards.